 The most common setup we see out there (and what we often end up recommending) is the Thruster or Tri-Fin.
 A three-fin configuration can be found on a ton of different types of boards.
 You’re really getting the best of both worlds here - the thruster will have you covered in a wider variety of surf.
 You’ll have that stability and control with the fun wiggle room of a twin.
 Plus, if you have a Tri-Fin setup, you can always mix it up by removing one or two fins to try out a twin or single configuration.
 Personally, I’ve fallen in love with having three fins on a lot of my boards.

-Right now I'm rockin' these - click the image to check 'em out!
+Right now I'm rocking a set of these - click the image to check 'em out!

 The 2 + 1 configuration is a lot like the Thruster.
 The main difference is that the Thruster has three fins of equal size, whereas the 2 + 1 has a larger center fin and two smaller ones to the sides.
 This offers better control, stability, and lift for those of us wanting to cruise around on our longboards.
 I’d recommend this mainly for longboards on small to medium waves.